PrefectHQ/prefect/docs/concepts/results.md

 Result references contain all of the information needed to retrieve the result from storage.
 This includes:

-- Storage: a reference to the [result storage](#result-storage-types) that can be used to read the serialized result
+- Storage: a reference to the [result storage](#result-storage-types) that can be used to read the serialized result.
-- Key: indicates where this specific result is in storage
+- Key: indicates where this specific result is in storage.
-- Serializer: description of the [result serializer](#result-serializer-types) that can be used to deserialize the result
+- Serializer: description of the [result serializer](#result-serializer-types) that can be used to deserialize the result.

 The `get()` method on result references retrieves the data from storage, deserializes it, and returns the original object.
 The `get()` operation will cache the resolved object to reduce the overhead of subsequent calls.